GeneRegulationi3S/APAtizer/README.md

 ![image](https://github.com/user-attachments/assets/a0386d9d-9767-4bd5-be45-e16aaca687ad)

 Upon selecting the number, the snakemake workflow scripts for the genome version chosen by the user will automatically run and create the input files necessary for the analysis in APAtizer.
 This script automatically sorts and removes the duplicates from the raw BAM files required for the APA analysis using the APAlyzer algorithm, and, using the BAM files, creates the DaPars bedgraph files required for 3'UTR-APA analysis employing the DaPars algorithm and it also creates the HTSeq files required for the DGE analysis using the DESeq2 package.
 All of these downstream analysis take place in the APAtizer's user interface.
+When selecting, for instance, the hg38 or hg19 genome version, the script will use hg38 or hg19 gtf and bed files to create the necessary inputs for the analysis with APAtizer.
+These gtf and bed files are already available in the [src/annotations](src/annotations) folder so, this way, the script is able to run the creation of the input files automatically for any of the four genome versions (hg19, hg38, mm9 and mm10).

 Also, it is important to mention that depending on the size and ammount of BAM files, we recommend performing the aforementioned steps in a High Performance Computing (HPC) environment.